 This regret came with the realisation that Kyuubi was a lunatic driver.
-He ignored traffic lights, speed limits and any form of traffic etiquette as he sped down heavily packed streets, navigated past other cars, only just so avoiding collisions and crashes, and used sidewalks as shortcuts, as he would call them.
+He ignored traffic lights, speed limits and any form of traffic etiquette as he sped down heavily packed streets, navigated past other cars, only just so avoiding colliding into others, and used sidewalks as shortcuts, as he would call them.

 "I think I'm gonna throw up," Sakura forced out weakly next to Sasuke, hunching over slightly.
 Her hands were tightly clutched around parts of the car's furniture.

-"Don't even," was all that Kyuubi returned, albeit in the most threatening way two words could probably be uttered.
+"Don't even," was all that Kyuubi returned, albeit in the most threatening way those two words could possibly be uttered.

 Sakura suddenly sat up straight in her seat, grumbling a quiet response.